Britannia Hotels

-Britannia Hotels is a British budget hotel group with 64 hotels in Great Britain.
+Britannia Hotels is a British budget hotel group with 64 properties across Great Britain.
 (Note: The Royal Albion Hotel was damaged by a fire in July 2023, so only 63 of the 64 hotels are operational as of February 2024) The company also owns the Pontins Holiday Parks.

-Since 2010 Britannia Hotels has been a subject of criticism over the hygiene and maintenance of its locations; consumer group Which? repeatedly found the chain to be the worst in the United Kingdom since October 2013.
-The criticism has contributed towards the growing general perception of Britannia Hotels as "Britain's worst hotel chain".
+Since 2010, the chain has attracted sustained criticism for the hygiene and maintenance standards at its sites; consumer group Which? has repeatedly ranked Britannia Hotels as the worst hotel operator in the United Kingdom since October 2013.
+This has contributed to a growing perception of Britannia Hotels as "Britain's worst hotel chain".